CtripleU/Ansible-Nginx-Load-Balancer-Infrastructure/README.md

 ### Why Ansible?
 There are three VMs, so installing, configuring, and maintaining each of them manually will be difficult and not efficient as it would take a lot of time and repeated work.
 Therefore, a way to automate processes is required.
 I chose Ansible over other tools such as Chef and Puppet because of its simplicity.
 It is easy to write, apply, and manage.

-Roles initialized with Ansible Galaxy:
-- common : This role contains common configurations for all the servers.
-- apps: This role contains common configurations for all the web servers.
-- loadbalancer: This role contains configurations for the Nginx load balancer.

 To duplicate the solution on your machine:
 -----